-NEW YORK (WABC) -- There was a strong warning, but no ruling Tuesday in a class action lawsuit filed against the MTA over the lack of elevators in the subway system.
+NEW YORK (WABC) -- A judge ruled Wednesday that a class-action lawsuit against the MTA over a lack of elevators in the subway system can move forward.

-The judge ruled to delay a decision on the lawsuit, but made it clear he believes the agency should make transportation accessible to all.
+The judge had already made it clear that he believes the transit agency should make transportation accessible to all.

 Right now, only 25 percent of subway stations are accessible to those with disabilities, and advocates say those elevators often don't work.

 The MTA said it has funding in place to make 24 additional stations accessible and plans for an additional 50 by 2034.